 Don't Overlook The Obvious: Thanksgiving Food

-One of the best holidays—if not the best, depending on your measurements—for social media marketing is Thanksgiving.
-Like other holidays, almost everyone across the United States is doing the same thing at the same time, from cooking to eating…and then eating seconds, and, finally, dessert.
-So there’s plenty of easily contrived content, especially in the form of internet-published recipes.
-Thanksgiving also has something else that no other holiday can claim: it kicks off the craze of commerce in the run up to Christmas, Hanukkah, Kwanzaa and the rest of the end-of-the-year holidays.
+Thanksgiving is a prime seasonal moment ideal for social media marketing.
+Like other holidays, almost everyone across the United States and Canada is doing the same thing at the same time, from cooking to eating…and then eating seconds, and, finally, dessert.
+So there’s plenty of easily contrived content, especially in the form of internet-published recipes and #foodporn.
+Thanksgiving also has something else that no other holiday can claim: it kicks off the commerce craze in the run up to Christmas, Hanukkah, Kwanzaa and the rest of the winter holidays.

-Social media marketing is clearly a must on Thanksgiving, and with influencer campaigns all the rage these days, here are a few Turkey Day-cookin’ folks with big followings on various platforms that your brand might want to consider reaching out to:
+Social media marketing is clearly a must during Thanksgiving, and with influencer campaigns bringing massive success to brands, here are a few Turkey Day-cookin’ folk with big followings on various platforms that your brand might want to consider reaching out to:

 Laura in the Kitchen